-WORSHIP at TEMPLE ANSHE SHOLOM Prayer is a language that each of us speaks and hears in a different way.
+WORSHIP at TEMPLE ANSHE SHOLOM

+Prayer is a language that each of us speaks and hears in a different way.
 When we pray together, we try to find meaning within the chorus of diverse voices.
 With engaging sermons, meaningful stories and stimulating teachings, Rabbi Jordan Cohen shows us how the lessons from the past are relevant to our lives today.
 Worshiping through music is a long tradition at Temple Anshe Sholom and in Reform Judaism.
 Our services are filled with melodies and music that help to raise our prayer and elevate our souls.
 Cantor Paula Baruch selects music with intention and connection to the liturgy and season to elevate our worship.

 Through a wide range of truly meaningful spiritual experiences, we offer something for everyone, including Kabbalat Shabbat Services and Saturday's Shabbat Shelanu, which presents a variety of Shabbat Morning worship and learning experiences.
-The YOFI Friday Morning Show ONLINE engages young children with Jewish songs and stories.
-Family Fridays Shabbat (for families with tots and school age children) are offered every first Friday of the month!
-Religious School Shabbat Services, Summer Garden Services, Services in the Round, and special Musical Services such as Jazz Shabbat Services with Israeli dancing.
+YOFI gatherings to engage young children with Jewish songs and stories.
+First Friday Shabbat Services are for families with tots and school age children, grandparents too!
+These are offered every first Friday of each month and feature a Family Shabbat Dinner together.
+Religious School Shabbat Services, Summer Garden Services, Services in the Round, and special Musical Services such as Jazz Shabbat Services.
 These are all wonderful ways we gather and create a special experience for everyone.